latheefp/itrunbook/Readme.md

 ## Install using Docker

 1. Update line 11 of `docker-compose.yml` file if you have an existing `attachment/files` folder from an old installation.
+Also, update docker/env based on your db configuration info.

 ```yaml
 services: